kairosight/KairoSight/README.md

 # KairoSight
-Python based software to analyze scientific images across time.
+Python 3.7 software to analyze scientific images across time.

 This project started as a python port of Camat (cardiac mapping analysis tool) and is inspired by design cues and algorithms from RHYTHM and ImageJ.

-Please use Python 3.
-We're not cavemen.

 # Setup (Windows and Pip)
 * Clone or download repository.